Jake-parkers/Foto-pay/README.md

 A simple demo is can be tested at https://foto-pay.herokuapp.com/

+NOTE: I'm sending the OTP by mail instead of to user phone number because of sms charges

 The demo uses this api to interact with rave for card payments